 Laid out on screens

-If you do happen to have stable surface space to dry your lavender, then laying it out is another option.
-Lavender, like most plants, dries best with plenty of ventilation, which makes using screens (or a perforated metal table) preferable.
+If you have stable surface space to dry your lavender, then laying it out is another option.
+Like most plants, lavender dries best with plenty of ventilation, making using screens (or a perforated metal table) preferable.
 If you don’t have access to these things, you can also simply lay out a clean cloth on a table and routinely rotate your lavender to ensure it’s drying equally well on all sides.

 Remember to choose a surface area that will allow for your lavender to dry at only one level thick (meaning stems aren’t piled on top of each other).
-It’s also good to note that drying lavender in this way generally takes several weeks or more, depending on how dry of a climate you live in.
+It’s also good to note that drying lavender in this way generally takes several weeks or more, depending on how dry your climate is.